sdgsolutionspace/website/_posts/2017-11-30-Post-Airmaya.markdown

 ---
 layout: post
-title:  "Why there is a need to measure air pollution exposure on a personal scale in Switzerland?"
+title:  "Why there is a need to measure air pollution exposure on a personal scale in Switzerland"
-date:   2017-11-30 16:03:04 +0200
+date:   2017-12-01 16:03:04 +0200
 categories: jekyll update
 ---